gypsydave5/common-lisp-by-example/addons.md

 This adds the following functionality to Emacs:

 - Increase the font size of all buffers at once.
-- Evaluate a Lisp expression and insert the result as a comment in the same file
+- Evaluate a Lisp expression and insert the result as a comment in the same file, as per the examples.

 The first is useful when showing your editor to a large group.
 The second is useful when showing what each expression evaluates to.